mahmoudoudiallo/PRG1-conditionals/README.md

 1. **Start Simple**: Begin with basic `if/else` before moving to complex logic
 2. **Test Edge Cases**: Always test boundary conditions and invalid inputs
-3. **Read Aloud**: Verbalize your conditional logic to check it makes sense
+3. **Read Aloud**: Verbalise your conditional logic to check it makes sense
 4. **Use Debugger**: Step through complex conditions to understand flow
-5. **Practice Regularly**: Conditionals are fundamental - practice daily!
+5. **Practice Regularly**: Conditionals are fundamental - practice practice practice!

 ---